frederic-perez/AmE-dictionary/dictionary.md

 __endearing__ _adj_ :six: Inspiring affection. _An endearing little grin._ _Syn_ lovable, adorable, cute, sweet, dear :es: entrañable
 __endow__ _v_
 __endowed__
-__endowment__
-__endowment__ _n_ :three: An endowment is a gift.
+__endowment__ _n_ :four: An endowment is a gift.
 It might be money given to an institution like a college.
 Or, an endowment might be a natural gift, say of a physical attribute or a talent.
 If you lack the endowment of musical talent, you could play the tambourine.
 __endurance__ _Endurance race._
 __enduring__ _v_
 __engross__ _v_ :two::shit::dart: (engrossed)